-Monther Jawarbeh was born and raised in Al Arroub refugee camp in Bethlehem.
-His expressive portraits of Palestinian men whose nationality is marked by the kuffiyeh they wear reflect his interest in expressing a collective Palestinian identity.
-His works critically investigate the changing nature of resistance, which in the artist’s words “takes quite a different direction, that of hibernation, idleness and depression, a condition which raises both anxiety and the prophecy of the return of the liberation project as a result of the frustrations the Palestinian nation have been going through.”
+Monther Jawarbeh was born and raised in Al Arroub refugee camp, in Bethlehem.
+His expressive portraits of Palestinian men whose nationality is marked by the keffiyeh they wear reflect Jawarbeh’s interest in expressing a collective Palestinian identity.
+His works critically investigate the changing nature of resistance, which in the artists’ words ‘takes quite a different direction, that of hibernation, idleness, and depression, a condition which raises both anxiety and the prophecy of the return of the liberation project as a result of the frustrations the Palestinian nation have been going through.
 The psychological dimension found in his paintings is further evidenced in his bold photography portraits.
-Monther Jawarbeh received his BA in Fine Arts from Al Najah University in Nablus and was a founding member of Al-Mahatta Gallery in Ramallah in 2008 and a board member of the Palestinian Artists League in 2006.
-He has held several solo exhibitions at cultural venues across Palestine and has participated in several group shows in Japan, Norway and the UK.
-He continues to live and work in Palestine.
+Jawarbeh received his BA in Fine Arts from Al Najah University in Nablus and was a founding member of Al-Mahatta Gallery in Ramallah in 2008 and a board member of the Palestinian Artists League in 2006.
+He has held several solo exhibitions at cultural venues across Palestine and has participated in several group shows in Japan, Norway, and the UK.